CYA Fast Facts

 Student Body: Approximately 100 students per semester.
 Since 1962, over 7,500 students from more than 370 North American colleges and universities have studied at CYA!

-Faculty: Over 70% of the faculty hold doctorate degrees, and many are considered global leaders in their fields.
+Faculty: Over 70 percent of CYA faculty hold doctorate degrees, and many are considered global leaders in their fields.
 See a complete list of our faculty, including bios and CVs, at this link.

-Housing: Students live in CYA apartments in the lovely Pangrati neighborhood in central Athens.
+Housing: Students live in CYA apartments in the Pangrati neighborhood of central Athens.
 Apartments have WiFi and A/C, are furnished, and come with a common area, double and/or single rooms, an outdoor balcony, and an equipped kitchen.
-The safe and highly desirable neighborhood in which the students live has grocery stores, cafes, bakeries, restaurants, banks, dry cleaning shops, and a weekly farmer's market, as well as many other amenities nearby.
-Apartments are a 2-10 minute walk from CYA classroom buildings, and they are centrally located to sites, monuments, and museums as well as bus, trolley and metro stops.
+The safe and highly desirable neighborhood in which students live has grocery stores, cafes, bakeries, restaurants, banks, dry cleaning shops, and a weekly farmer's market, as well as many other amenities nearby.
+Apartments are a 2-10 minute walk from CYA classroom buildings and are centrally located to sites, monuments, and museums as well as bus, trolley and metro stops.